 There isn’t such a thing as a “best” CMS.
 There are numerous reasons for that.
 One is that every single platform is focused on solving a different set of issues and offers a different set of instruments to do so.
 As mentioned, some CMS platforms are designed to work well when you aim at making an online shop, others are convenient for a personal blog, and yet others are excellent for maintaining an online media portfolio.

 A second reason is that the different platforms are designed differently and thus require a specific approach to working with them.
 This means that you might prefer one particular CMS over the other because it resembles your personal preferences and approaches more precisely.

-However, among the many content management systems out there, WordPress remains the most flexible and versatile of them all.
-Also, it is the choice of some of the world’s largest businesses and most visited websites.
-Some of these include:
+However, among the many content management systems out there, WordPress remains the most popular and one of the most versatile.